lucafrance/scrum.wiki-vault/Scrum/Commitments/Definition of Done.md

 > [[Product Backlog|Product Backlog items]] that can be [[Definition of Done|Done]] by the [[Scrum Team]] within one [[Sprint]] are deemed ready for selection in a [[Sprint Planning]] event.
 They usually acquire this degree of [[Scrum pillars|transparency]] after [[Product Backlog|refining]] activities. \[...\]
 > [[Scrum Guide|Scrum Guide (2020)]]

+[^work-cannot-be]: "Work cannot be considered part of an Increment unless it meets the Definition of Done."[^scrum-guide-2020]

 [^scrum-guide-2020]: [[Scrum Guide|Scrum Guide (2020)]]